antonjan/aio/README.md

 # aio
-Tis repository will have all my AI Object regonitiondetails<br>
+This repository will have all my AI Object regonition details<br>
 # Instellation on ubuntu 22.04

     sudo apt update && sudo apt upgrade